-Meteor Shower: How can you see the Quadrantids? - CBBC Newsround
+Quadrantid meteor shower 2023: When is it?
+How can I see it? - CBBC Newsround

 Experts recommend that you step outside and look up at the sky 20 minutes before the shower is due to take place, so your eyes can adjust to the night sky.

-And it's better to go away from urban areas where the light pollution from buildings, car headlights, street lamps and neon signs can cause too much glare.
+If possible it's better to go away from urban areas where the light pollution from buildings, car headlights, street lamps and neon signs can cause too much glare.

-Wrap up warm and bring a chair or blanket so you sit or lie down and can look up for long periods without getting neck strain.
+Wrap up warm and bring a chair and some thick blankets so you can sit or lie down and look up for long periods without getting neck strain, or getting too chilly.

 Good luck, stargazers!